danielcgold/awesome-travel-blogs/README.md

-# awesome-travel-blogs
+# Awesome Blogs
-A list of travel blogs that are awesome
+Here's a list of unique travel blogs.

+## Contributing
+Want to add your favorite blog?
+Submit a pull request!